mfreed7/declarative-shadow-dom/README.md

 Additional parameters added to attachShadow in the future could naturally be added as attributes to the declarative `<template shadowroot>` form.

+# Other Considerations

+With the behavior described above, a number of questions and corner cases arise:

 ## Existing declarative shadow roots